UniLogin/UniLogin/README.md

 ## Quick example start

-Before running example, you should install and run local PostreSQL database named `universal_login_relayer_development` with `postgres` user and `postgres` password.
-Alternatively, you need to edit `universal-login-example/src/relayer/knexfile.js` with your database connection options.
+Before running example, you have PostgreSQL installed, up and running.
+You might want to check database configuration in file `universal-login-example/src/relayer/knexfile.js` and make sure your database is configured correctly.

 To install dependencies and build projects run following commands from the main project directory: